FelipeSSac/buscape-ecommerce-react/README.md

 # Run to start building the project.
 $ yarn build

-# Builded project it´s now avalable at folder `root/build`
+# Builded project it´s now available at folder `root/build`
 ```